operator-framework/operator-sdk/doc/operator-scope.md

 ## Namespace-scoped operator usage

-This scope is ideal for operators projects which will control resources just in one namespace, which is where the operator is deployed.
+This scope is ideal for operator projects which will control resources just in one namespace, which is where the operator is deployed.

-> **NOTE**: It is the default configuration for the initial projects created by operator-sdk which means that it will NOT have a `Cluster Role` defined in the `deploy/role_binding.yaml`.
+> **NOTE:** Initial projects created by `operator-sdk` are namespace-scoped by default which means that it will NOT have a `ClusterRole` defined in the `deploy/role_binding.yaml`.

 ## Cluster-scoped operator usage

-This scope is ideal for operators projects which will control resources in more than one namespace.
+This scope is ideal for operator projects which will control resources in more than one namespace.

-### Changes required in the scaffold project for the cluster-scoped operator
+### Changed required for a cluster-scoped operator

 The SDK scaffolds operators to be namespaced by default but with a few modifications to the default manifests the operator can be run as cluster-scoped.